What Is The Best Generator? Diesel Or Natural Gas

 Essentially, the end result is the same.
 Both systems will provide you the electricity you need to keep going when the power goes off.

-So, what are the differences between a diesel and natural gas generator?
+So, what are the differences between natural gas vs diesel generators?

 If your business already uses natural gas then you can draw it straight from the grid.